 In addition to his work for the concert hall, Boyer is active in the film and television music industry.
 In recent years, his skills as an orchestrator (one who works from composers’ sketches and demos to create complete orchestral scores for recording) have been increasingly in demand.
 Boyer has contributed orchestrations to more than 30 Hollywood film scores, from studios including Warner Bros., 20th Century Fox, Paramount, Disney, Pixar, Universal, Sony/Columbia, MGM, Lionsgate, Marvel, and Relativity Media.
-Boyer has orchestrated music for several of Hollywood’s top composers, including Michael Giacchino (Jurassic World, Inside Out, Star Trek (2009), the Oscar-winning Up, Cars 2, Super 8, John Carter, Mission: Impossible III, Speed Racer), Thomas Newman (the James Bond film Skyfall, Finding Dory), James Newton Howard (The Hunger Games: Mockingjay – Part 2, The Huntsman: Winter’s War), the late James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken (Mirror Mirror), Mark Isham (Dolphin Tale, The Conspirator), Harry Gregson-Williams (Arthur Christmas), Heitor Pereira (Minions), Graeme Revell (Pineapple Express), John Ottman (Fantastic Four), and the late Michael Kamen (Open Range, First Daughter, Against the Ropes).
+Boyer has orchestrated music for several of Hollywood’s top composers, including Michael Giacchino (Jurassic World, Inside Out, Star Trek (2009), the Oscar-winning Up, Cars 2, Super 8, John Carter, Mission: Impossible III, Speed Racer), Thomas Newman (the James Bond film Skyfall, Finding Dory), James Newton Howard (Fantastic Beasts and Where to Find Them, The Hunger Games: Mockingjay – Part 2, The Huntsman: Winter’s War, Red Sparrow), the late James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken (Mirror Mirror), Mark Isham (Dolphin Tale, The Conspirator), Harry Gregson-Williams (Arthur Christmas), Heitor Pereira (Minions), Aaron Zigman (Wakefield), Graeme Revell (Pineapple Express), John Ottman (Fantastic Four), and the late Michael Kamen (Open Range, First Daughter, Against the Ropes).
 Boyer has worked alongside many of Hollywood’s leading orchestrators and arrangers, including J.A.C.
-Redford, Tim Simonec, Pete Anthony, Brad Dechter, Ladd McIntosh, Kevin Kliesch, Tim Davies, and Mark Watters.
+Redford, Tim Simonec, Pete Anthony, Brad Dechter, Tim Davies, Ladd McIntosh, Kevin Kliesch, and Mark Watters.